 You need fewer calories as you age, so your portion sizes should be smaller after age 60.
 Don’t eat until you’re stuffed, but make sure your appetite is satisfied to help maintain a healthy weight.

 Not only can this keep you from overeating, but it supports good health.
-The sensation of thirst is reduced as you get older, so it’s vital to stay on top of liquid intake to prevent dehydration.
+The sensation of thirst is reduced as you get older, so staying on top of liquid intake is vital to prevent dehydration.
 Water and milk are good choices.

 Cut Back on Salt

 People of all ages should watch their salt intake, but it becomes increasingly important as you age.
-Too much sodium is linked to higher blood pressure, which increases your risk of heart disease.
+Too much sodium is linked to higher blood pressure, increasing your heart disease risk.
 Keep your daily intake under 2,300 milligrams.

 Eat Less Sugar